mdda/vim-project-tree/README.md

 ## Usage

-*All TODO for the vim version*
+The project-tree sidebar has keys assigned, their operation refers to the current cursor line within the sidebar :

-The project-tree sidebar can be right-clicked, to get to :
+ * 'Enter' - open file, or open/close group based on the current line
- * 'Add this file', which adds the currently open document to the project-tree
+ * TODO : '+' - Add this file, which adds the currently open document to the project-tree below the current line
- * 'Add group', which adds a new group heading
+ * TODO : 'g &lt;name&gt;' - Add group, which adds a new group heading below the current line
- * and other functions that should be obvious
+ * TODO : 'm &lt;destination&gt;' - Move current entry to after the specified line.
+If destination is negative : Remove

-It also allows drag-and-drop internally, so you can organize files & groups to your heart's content.
+ * TODO : 'p' - Save project-tree

-At the top of the sidebar is a quick menu, allowing you to Load/Save the Project-Tree layout, and current open files.
+ * TODO : 's' - Save current session

-When loaded for the first time in a directory, it's immediately ready to use : It will ask whether to create the '.geany' folder if you need to save the tree or the session.
+MAYBE : When loaded for the first time in a directory, it's immediately ready to use : It will ask whether to create the '.geany' folder if you need to save the tree or the session.